 Opportunities for Those With A Human Services Degree

-Careers in human services appeal to people who want to improve society.
-Often, it is because they have a personal experience that deeply affected them.
+Many people get involved in careers in human services because they have a personal experience with a cause that they want to improve.
 Though personal experience in a situation is not a requirement for this profession, empathy is.

 What is a human services degree?

 A human services degree prepares you for a number of professions where you’ll be in a position to help and serve a community.
 Professional obligations will depend on the specific field, but some careers you may have heard of include working with Children and Family Services and those in mental health facilities.
 The settings might include a group home, halfway house, or working with children or addicts.
-Your skills may suit working for an agency where a portion of your time is spent in administrative duties.
+You might find your skills suited for an agency where a portion of your time is spent in administrative duties.

-A human service degree includes coursework to help you understand social problems.
-In addition you will learn the psychology behind various disorders and the history of human services.
+A human service degree includes coursework to help you understand social problems, the psychology behind various disorders and the history of human services.
 A good curriculum will let you explore the different disciplines in theory as well as practice.
-It will offer you the basis for a long-lasting career.
-You will be of service to the people you devote your time to, in any community you feel will benefit from your skills.
+It will offer you the basis for a long-lasting career being of service to the people you devote your time to, in any community you feel will benefit from your skills.

 Some traits common for success in human services